Ingo Sorke - Biography

 The Sorkes have been involved in Country Life Seventh-day Adventist Church, a vibrant church plant in Cleburne, Texas, where Ingo served as Head Elder for several years with a focus on Soul-Searching | Soul-Winning.

-Ingo currently ministers as a hospice chaplain, helping (and simply loving) people from all walks of life in their final phase, as The sun sets slowly, but the sudden darkness still startles us.
+Ingo currently ministers as a hospice chaplain for Elara Caring, helping (and simply loving) people from all walks of life in their final phase.
+The sun sets slowly, but the sudden darkness still startles us.

 He enjoys Bible study, friends and family, nature, photography, and languages.